purescript-halogen/purescript-halogen/docs/4 - Running a component.md

 - `query` allows us to send queries into the component, using its query algebra (`f`).
 This is useful for things like [routing][example-driver-routing], or driving an app from an external source - [WebSockets][example-driver-websockets], for example.
 - `subscribe` allows us to receive the messages the component emits by providing a [`coroutine`][purescript-coroutines] `Consumer`.

-If we go back to our basic button example from [chapter 2](2 - Defining a component.md "Defining a component"), we can demonstrate both of the above with something like this:
+If we go back to our basic button example from [chapter 2][defining-components], we can demonstrate both of the above with something like this:

 ``` purescript
 import Prelude